selfup/reducks/README.md

 `npm install && npm start`

 Click the buttons, watch things happen.

+Refresh a few times.

 Read the code.

 Enjoy the code.